An important message regarding COVID-19 (16 February 2021)

 The Lodge has free and fast wi-fi access everywhere.

 Cyclists and motorbikers welcome

 We have a lockable store for road or mountain bikes and private off street parking for motorbikes.
-There’s also a drying room for wet gear and laundry facilities.
-We are always very pleased to welcome Land’s End to John O’Groats riders – many long distance cyclists have stayed with us over the years.
+There’s also a drying room for wet gear.
+We are always pleased to welcome Land’s End to John O’Groats riders and many long distance cyclists have stayed with us over the years.